 Murals

-I wish I had more time and a guide to take me through the details of these paintings and the style of paintings.
+I wish I had more time and a guide to take me through the details of these paintings and the style of the paintings.

 Bangkok Nightlife – 8 Things to Explore